andreabellavia/andreabellavia.github.io/publications.md

 **2025**

 - 110\. **Bellavia A**, Murphy SA.
-Linearity in regression models: meaning, implications, and how to handle it.
-Circulation - in press
+[Linearity in regression models: meaning, implications, and how to handle it.](https://www.ahajournals.org/doi/10.1161/CIRCULATIONAHA.125.073647) Circulation

 - 109\.Perlino FL, Nipoti B, Williams PL, **Bellavia A**.
 [A Bayesian Parametric and Nonparametric Approach for the Imputation of Multivariate Left-Censored Data due to Limit of Detection.](https://pubmed.ncbi.nlm.nih.gov/41309014/) Statistics in Medicine